There are some Napa Valley wine tasting reservations worth making…

 The older I’ve gotten the more non-committal I’ve become, especially when I travel.
-Don’t get me wrong, I still love to make plans and map out things but as my kids have gotten older I’ve been able to “loosen the reigns” and let things be a little more spontaneous…as spontaneous as you can be with two little kids.
-It’s another story when I’m traveling by myself or with my husband though, spontaneity is the word.
-We’ve found those unplanned, just go with it days tend to result in some of the best experiences.
+Don’t get me wrong, I still love to make plans and map out things but as my kids have gotten older I’ve been able to “loosen the reigns” and let things be a little more spontaneous…as spontaneous as you can be with two kids.
+Those unplanned days tend to result in some of the best experiences.
 However, when it comes to winery tours and tastings, being open and spontaneous won’t always get you into wineries you want to visit.

-When it comes to wine tasting in Napa Valley though, you can easily sip your way through the valley with zero reservations.
+When it comes to wine tasting in Napa Valley, you can easily sip your way through the valley with zero reservations.
 There are more than 500 wineries, 285 of these Napa Valley wineries are open to the public by appointment, in other words you have to make a reservation.
 However, 300+ Napa Valley wineries do not require appointments.
-You can easily be spontaneous with your Napa Valley wine tours…but there are some Napa Valley wineries where reservations are soooo worth making.
-Not just for the experience of the tour but also the types of wines that are available, which may include reserve wines or a more private, limited quantity of wines you won’t find else where.
+Meaning you can easily be spontaneous with your Napa Valley wine tastings…but there are some Napa Valley wineries where reservations are soooo worth making.
+Not just for the experience or the tour but also the types of wines that are available, which may include reserve wines or a more private, limited quantity of wines you won’t find else where.

-I’ve complied a short list of some Napa Valley wine tasting reservations worth making.
+I’ve complied a short list of some Napa Valley winery reservations worth making.
 Do you have other Napa Valley wineries people should consider making reservations to visit?
 Let us know which Napa Valley wineries and why in the comments.

 Napa Valley Wine Tasting Reservations Worth Making